hbr/fmlib/src/sdoc/parsing/layout.rst

 --------------------------------------------------------------------------------

-Indentation has no effect if the alignment flag is set or if there has not yet been encountered any token in the surrounding construct.
+Indentation has no effect if the alignment flag is set.

 .. math::